Chicago Medical Malpractice Lawyer

 ~ Nicholas

-What Is Medical Malpractice?
+What Qualifies As Medical Malpractice?

 • Test results are misinterpreted or tests are not performed properly.

-• Medicine is improperly prescribed or incorrectly administered
+• Medicine is improperly prescribed or incorrectly administered.

 • Treatment does not follow the same standards that other medical professionals in the same circumstances would have followed.